 Platinum sensor elements are made of pure platinum wire and have a positive temperature coefficient.
 The linear and long term stability of platinum RTD elements make them an extremely accurate sensor for industrial applications.
 Platinum RTD elements can use copper wire extension leads and are suited for industrial applications that have a wide temperature range that requires stability and linearity.

-Nickel elements have a limited temperature range due to the amount of resistance per degree of temperature change and become non-linear over 300° or 572°.
+Nickel elements have a limited temperature range due to the amount of resistance per degree of temperature change and become non-linear over 300 °C or 572 °F, which throws off temperature processing and requires error corrections.
 They have good corrosion resistance and are less expensive than platinum RTDs but age rapidly and lose their accuracy.
-Their temperature range is 80° to 260°C or - 112° to 500°.
+Their temperature range is -80 °C to 260 °C or -112 °F to 500 °F.

 The Chart below offers a comparison of the effectiveness of copper, nickel, and platinum elements.